 #2.
 YETI Hopper Backflip Backpack Cooler

 A great alternative to the Hopper Flip is the YETI Hopper Backflip which is the backpack version.
-It has all the same features as the regular model like the durable fabric, cold-cell insulation technology, waterproof zip and sleek design but adapts it to be a backpack that’s more convenient to carry.
+It has all the same features as the regular model like the durable fabric, cold-cell insulation technology, water, and leak-proof zip plus a sleek design but adapts it to be a backpack that’s more convenient to carry.

 #3.
 IceMule Classic Insulated Backpack Cooler

-- EFFORTLESS HANDS-FREE CARRY: Lightweight, backpack-style cooler with a double padded and ventilated sling strap leaves both your...
+- HANDS FREE COOLER – This lightweight, backpack-style cooler has a padded and ventilated sling strap that leaves both your arms...

-Sticking with the convenient kayak backpack cooler theme we have the IceMule Classic, an inexpensive and portable cooler ideal for days out on the water.
+Sticking with the convenient kayak backpack cooler theme, we have the IceMule Classic, an inexpensive and portable cooler bag ideal for days out on the water.
 As you’d expect, it’s completely waterproof being designed with no zip, it even floats so is a perfect choice for paddlers.

-It’s available in multiple sizes: 10L, 15L and 20L so if you plan on taking more with you they’ve got you covered.
-IceMule are designed with great insulation in mind and they claim to be the coldest coolers in the world keeping ice solid for over 24 hours.
+It’s available in multiple sizes: 10L, 15L, and 20L, so if you plan on taking more with you they’ve got you covered.
+IceMule coolers are designed with great insulation in mind, and they claim to be the coldest coolers in the world, keeping ice solid for over 24 hours.